Dream Park (amusement park): Dreamland

 Dream Park is part of the city of Dreamland, which consists of a commercial mall, Dream Cinema, golf courses, Pegasus Club, Equestrian Club, Hilton Dream Hotel, Helnan Hotel, and the Swiss Inn Hotel.
 The park is located on Oasis Road, in the city of 6th of October in Giza Governorate, 8 km from the Pyramids of Giza.
 It is bordered by the city of Al-Fardous, the tree district, the city of media production and the Mövenpick Hotel.
 It is close to Al-Ahram Gardens, Sheikh Zayed City, Cairo–Alexandria desert road and Smart Village.

 The park consists of seven areas, with attractions for particular age groups, namely (Miramar, Plaza, Children, Movie, Ancient, New Children's Area, Techno Area), in addition to a group of different restaurants and shops.

 Lawsuit

 A trial is considering the handover of Dreamland's assets, including Dream Park, owned by Bahgat, to the Egyptian Real Estate Asset Management Company owned by the National Bank of Egypt and Banque Misr, in exchange for paying off debts due to it to the two banks.

+Flat Rides & Coasters

+Dream Park contains a Vekoma SLC called "الأفعوانية" which in English translates to Rollercoaster.